debasmita2022/HelloWorld/README.md

 High Availability Considerations:

 Explanation of the chosen number of replicas in the deployment YAML (replicas: 3).
-Any additional high availability strategies implemented.
+Availability strategies implemented.
 Automation:
 Optionally, you can automate the deployment process using CI/CD tools such as GitHub Actions or Jenkins.
 Create workflows to build the Docker image, push it to a container registry, and apply Kubernetes manifests to the cluster.

 Include the CI/CD configuration files in the .github/workflows directory or the appropriate location for your CI/CD tool.

-Provide the Application Manifests Inside the Repository:
-Ensure that the deployment.yaml and service.yaml files are committed to your repository under a directory like k8s or deploy.
+Application Manifests Inside the Repository has been provided: deployment.yaml and service.yaml files are committed to my  repository under main.